Generalised hardness of approximation and the SCI hierarchy -- On determining the boundaries of training algorithms in AI: Formal statements and proofs of the main results

 with the affine maps and non-linear functions defined as follows:

-where $[1,\hdots, 1]_{m}$ is the row vector of length $m$ with ones, and $e^\ell_j$ is the $j$-th coordinate column vector of length $\ell$.
+where $[1,\hdots, 1]_{m}$ is the row vector of length $m$ with ones, $e^\ell_j$ is the $j$-th coordinate column vector of dimension $\ell$, and $I_m$ is the $m$-dimensional identity matrix.
 The execution of the different layers in \eqref{eq:layers} for an input $y \in \R^m$ can be calculated as follows: